Intelligent-Robot-Course/Homework/hw9/readme.md

 I.e. Each particle maintains a deterministic pose and n-EKFs for each landmark and update it with each measurement.

+The particles are initially drawn from a uniform distribution the represent the initial uncertainty.
+At each time step we do:

+- Predict the pose for each particle by using control input u and the motion model (the landmarks are not updated).

+- Update the particles with observations z, where the weights are adjusted based on how likely the particle to have the correct pose given the sensor measurement

+- Resampling such that the particles with the largest weights survive and the unlikely ones with the lowest weights die out.

 ## Code instructions for tasks
 **Note1** [task1.py](code/task1.py) give the implememtation framework of the task1.